 No, you will only ever be charged the subscription price you first pay; our business model to keep you subscribing is to continuously add more tools and improve the ones already there.
 We plan to update our library according to demand and feedback from our users.

 I have a game idea

 Great, we want to hear it, please tell us about it via the Contact form below

 Research, Projects, Roadmap

 We’re hoping to move forward with a project to create a digital Medicine Wheel for a First Nations Band in BC.
 We’ve put forward a proposal to create a virtual version of an existing Wheel, complete with guide and translations.
-We are also currently investigating how to develop an environmentally friendly production process for our physical board versions, as well as sourcing coffee table computers for our digital suite for offices and hospitals

 We’ve some groundbreaking ideas to expand the features in the current Suite of Therapeutic Tools.
 In the immediate future we are hoping to introduce remote multi player therapy, language crowdsourcing and the ability to upload your own avatars, even animated ones!

 Here is where we will detail the Research done on the games, recent industry news that relevant to our products as well as conference attendences and presentations.

 In April 2019 Monica Presented at the Annual Congress on Child Care: Mental Health, Psychology and Nursing in Toronto.